Beard Burn: How to Prevent & 5 Quick Treatments

 Home Treatment

-Beard burn is treatable at-home and doesn’t require a doctor, unless it’s something else.
-Just remember that only severe cases cause ingrown hairs, red bumps and inflammation, likely from beard hair scratching against skin for too long.
-Moisturizers, night creams and proper skin care can prevent the burn from getting worse.
+Beard burn is treatable at home and doesn’t require a doctor unless it’s something else.
+Just remember that only severe cases cause ingrown hairs, red bumps, and inflammation, likely from beard hair scratching against the skin for too long.
+Moisturizers, night creams, and proper skin care can prevent the burn from worsening.

 So how can you heal beard burn fast?
 These post make-out treatments should provide you with quick relief from itchiness and irritation.